Jdickson96/Sparta-Global-Training-Code/3_C#_Further_OOP/Week_5-6_QFQ.md

 #### What is meant by a partial class and why is it useful?

+you can split the implementation of a class, a struct, a method, or an interface in multiple .cs files using the partial keyword.
+The compiler will combine all the implementation from multiple .cs files when the program is compiled.
+There are several situations when splitting a class definition is desirable:

+* When working on large projects, spreading a class over separate files enables multiple programmers to work on it at the same time.
+* When working with automatically generated source, code can be added to the class without having to recreate the source file.
+Visual Studio uses this approach when it creates Windows Forms, Web service wrapper code, and so on.
+You can create code that uses these classes without having to modify the file created by Visual Studio.
+* When using source generators to generate additional functionality in a class.

 #### What do we mean by the term model first approach to EF?

+In the Model-First approach, you create the entities, relationships, and inheritance hierarchies directly on the design surface and then generate the database from your model.

 #### What are EF Migrations?

+Migration is a way to keep the database schema in sync with the EF Core model by preserving data.

 #### Using EF, how do you update an object’s data in the database?

 #### When loading an object from the database, why aren’t all its associated objects loaded by default?

+Lazy loading refers to objects are returned from a query without the related objects loaded at first.
+When the given collection or reference is first accessed on a particular object, an additional SELECT statement is emitted such that the requested collection is loaded.

 #### What is the difference between the OO and Relational Approach?

+An object-oriented database is a database that represents information in the form of objects as used in object-oriented Programming.
+An object-relational database, on the other hand, is a database that depends on the relational model and the object-oriented database model.
+Thus, this is the main difference between object oriented database and object relational database.

 #### How do you load associated objects in a query?

+Entity Framework supports three ways to load related data - eager loading, lazy loading and explicit loading.

 #### Why isn’t eager loading enabled by default?

+Eager loading refers to objects returned from a query with the related collection or scalar reference already loaded up front.
+The Query achieves this either by augmenting the SELECT statement it would normally emit with a JOIN to load in related rows simultaneously, or by emitting additional SELECT statements after the primary one to load collections or scalar references at once.

 ### Asynchronous Programming